jaytea33/hfs/README.md

 ./setup.ph

-5. Use "docker ps" to check container is running then navigate to container at:
+5. Use "docker ps" to check container is running then navigate to container via web-browser at:

 http://localhost:8445